BaseMax/GameAPIRust/README.md

 Please let me know if you need any further assistance or if there's anything else I can help you with.

+## Disclaimer: This Betting Web Service API Project

+Please note that this Betting Web Service API project is purely intended for educational purposes and should not be used in production environments.
+It is essential to exercise caution and be aware of the potential risks associated with real-world betting systems.

+Using this project in a live production setting may expose you to various legal, financial, and regulatory challenges that require careful consideration and adherence to applicable laws and regulations specific to your jurisdiction.

+We strongly advise against deploying this project as a live betting platform without conducting a thorough assessment of legal and regulatory requirements.
+It is your responsibility to ensure compliance with all relevant laws, regulations, and licensing obligations applicable to online betting services.

+By accessing or utilizing this project, you agree that you understand the aforementioned disclaimer and that you will not use this project for any production or commercial purposes.
+The developers and contributors of this project shall not be held liable for any consequences arising from the use of this project in any unauthorized or inappropriate manner.

+If you have any questions or concerns regarding the usage of this project, please seek legal advice or consult with the appropriate authorities before proceeding.

+**Note:** It is crucial to consult legal professionals and comply with all applicable laws and regulations when developing and deploying any real-world gambling or betting services.

 ## Authors

 - ...